raminguyen/LLMP2/README.md

 ## 🟢 What is our direction for this study?
 We would like to compare the performance between fine tuned and pretrained models to see which models perform better, and also we desire to understand where aspects of MLLMs succeed or fail in the data visualization fields.

+## 🟢 We included

-## 🟢 What are special features of our study?
+## 🟢 What are the special features of our study?
 We integrated the most advanced packages into our study:
 - Pytorch
 - Pytorch Lighting
 - Hugging Face Transformers
 - Distributed Data Parallel
-- Vision Encoder Decoder Models
+- Vision Encoder-Decoder Models
 - Parameter-Efficient Fine-tuning
 - Low-Rank Adaptation of Large Language Models
 - Bits-per-Bite